Research

 A multiwavelength analysis of the spiral arms in the protoplanetary disk around WaOph 6

-Large-scale spiral arms structures have been observed in multi-wavelength protoplanetary disks, yet their nature is still a puzzle.
-In Brown-Sevilla et al. 2021, I contributed with 2D hydrodynamical simulations exploring the scenario in which the spirals observed in WaOph 6 are triggered by a massive planet.
+Large-scale spiral arms have been observed in multi-wavelength observations of protoplanetary disks, yet their nature is still a puzzle.
+In Brown-Sevilla et al. 2021, I contributed with 2D hydrodynamical simulations exploring a scenario in which the spirals observed in WaOph 6 are triggered by a massive planet.

 In order to create the observed spiral structure, a putative 10 Jupiter-mass planet located on the outskirts of the disk is needed.
 However, this scenario is in tension with current companion mass upper limits and mm-dust trapping theories.